How Much Does Langtang Trek Cost?

 Most of the teahouse along the way serves food for the travelers.
 The food they serve is healthy and hygienic.
 You can also get a wide variety of drinks in these teahouses.

 The cost of the food depends on the altitude.
 The higher you trek, the higher the price will be.
-It is mainly due to the lack of transportation.
+This is mainly due to the lack of transportation.

 You can get a wide variety of food in most teahouses, including typical Nepali food and Asian and Continental foods.
 Both veg and non-veg choices are available in most tea houses.